Budapestby VisitCity Guides

 Direct hotel communication ensures proper accessible bathroom features match guest needs

-Buda Castle District presents mixed accessibility due to its historic nature.
-The Sikló funicular offers step-free access to the hilltop, while accessible buses (16, 16A, 116) provide alternative routes.
-Castle Garden Bazaar features lifts and escalators for easier ascent.
-Within the complex, the Hungarian National Gallery (Building B) and Budapest History Museum provide level access, lifts, and accessible toilets.
+Buda Castle is trickier because it's old and on a hill.
+The Sikló funicular has step-free access to get you up there, or you can take accessible buses (16, 16A, 116).
+Castle Garden Bazaar has elevators and escalators to make the climb easier.
+Once you're up there, the Hungarian National Gallery (Building B) and Budapest History Museum have level access, elevators, and accessible toilets.

 Hungarian Parliament Building exterior with level plaza and equestrian statue